This section outlines advantages the

-You can still access the underlying table through SQL, for reporting, analysis, ad hoc queries, bulk loading, set operations such as union and intersection, and other operations well suited to the expressiveness and flexibility of SQL.
+InnoDBtable through SQL for reporting, analysis, ad hoc queries, bulk loading, multi-step transactional computations, set operations such as union and intersection, and other operations suited to the expressiveness and flexibility of SQL.

 The serialization features of memcached, which can turn complex data structures, binary files, or even code blocks into storeable strings, offer a simple way to get such objects into a database.

-data.
-All of these operations are expensive or complicated
+MAX()on memcached data.
+All of these operations are expensive or complicated using memcached by itself.

 Because memcached consumes relatively little CPU, and its memory footprint is easy to control, it can run comfortably alongside a MySQL instance on the same system.

-Because data consistency is enforced through the usual
+Because data consistency is enforced by mechanisms used for regular

 InnoDBtables, you do not have to worry about stale memcached data or fallback logic to query the database in the case of a missing key.